The new FILESTREAM functionality in SQL Server 2008 lets you configure a varbinary(max) column so that the actual

 Enabling FILESTREAM support on the SQL Server service

 To enable FILESTREAM support on a specific instance of SQL Server 2008, you must first configure the SQL Server service for that instance.
+In the SQL Server Configuration Manager, open the properties for the service and go to the FILESTREAM tab, as shown in Figure 1.

 You must, at the very least, select the Enable FILESTREAM for Transact-SQL access checkbox.
 Because the most efficient way to insert and update data is through Win32 interfaces, however, you should also enable the service to support streaming (including access for remote clients, if necessary).